 4. Create a family photo album

 Just because photography has gone digital, doesn’t mean you shouldn’t print your family photos!
 It’s so easy to hoard thousands of digital files and never look back, but what’s the use in that?
 This is the best time to go through all of your pictures, pick the best ones, and create a printable album!
 Turn your digital shots into tangible memories the whole family will enjoy.
-Head to our website to start building your custom photo book.

 5. Cook a dish you’ve never cooked before

 Now’s a greater time than any to experiment with food!
 Even if you’re not too fond of cooking, preparing food at home is arguably the safest way to eat the majority of your meals at the moment.
 Don’t see cooking as a chore — you can totally have fun with it!
 If you make just one new dish a week, you may develop a knack for cooking that you never thought was possible.